Church of the Blessed Sacrament - New York City (Photo: John Rust)

 Electro-pneumatic action

-4 manuals, 96 stops, 69 ranks
+4 manuals, 96 registers, 61 stops, 69 ranks

 Estey Organ, Op.
 2420 (1925) at Blessed Sacrament Church - New York City (Photo: Estey Organ Company)

 The original organ for the present church was built in 1925 by the Estey Organ Company of Brattelboro, Vt. as their Opus 2420.
-Estey provided a four-manual "Luminous Roller" console that had celluloid manual keys and stops controls that illuminated when pushed on.
+Estey provided a four-manual "Luminous Roller" console which had celluloid manual keys and stops controls that illuminated when pushed on.
 Estey also built a large and ornate organ case to house the large instrument in the gallery of the church.

 Great Organ (Manual II) – 61 notes, enclosed (6" pressure)